 Study and practice of fundamental concepts of biology including: Neurobiology of mental illness, Development of Nervous system, Functional and Comparative neuroanatomy, Endocrinology and Behavioral studies, Psychopharmacology.

 BA in Psychology (with distinction) | University of Tours (France) | 2013 - 2016

 Theoretical and methodological knowledge in disciplinary fields of psychology (cognitive, developmental, clinical, social, pathological and biological psychology) General education of neuropsychology with courses about imaging, genetics epigenetics of mental illness.

-RESEARCH INTERESTS

-My research interest lies in different areas of neuroscience, particularly those at the interface between psychology, biology and modeling.
-In my PhD, I am focusing on (1) the neural substrates implicated in decision making (2) how these substrates are perturbed in the case of pathologies such as addiction (3) the modeling of these perturbations (4) and finally in new techniques to causally manipulate theses disturbed networks.

 TRAINING & AWARDS